 • Understand the notion of sustainability and its impact over time

-• Apply sustainability analysis to a concrete project, develop critical thinking skills
+• Apply sustainability analysis to a concrete project and develop critical thinking skills

-• Learn on how to quantify and qualify sustainability impacts and the role of design decisions in an inter-disciplinary context
+• Quantify and qualify sustainability impacts and the role of design decisions in an interdisciplinary context

 EUR 800: Fees: